jamesma/JavaEight/demo/demo.md

 Lambda Expressions
 ==================

-A *lambda expression* can be understand as a concise representation of an anonymous function that can be passed around: it doesn't have a name, but it has a list of parameters, a body, a return type, and possibly a list of exceptions that can be thrown.
+A *lambda expression* can be understood as a concise representation of an anonymous function that can be passed around: it doesn't have a name, but it has a list of parameters, a body, a return type, and possibly a list of exceptions that can be thrown.